 Investing that time deliberately means you need to figure out some things first.
 Let us help you with that.

 What platforms should I use?

 - Ask your customers what social media they use.
-That might be Twitter or Snapchat, but can also be Yelp or Meetup.com, depending on your type of business.
-Simply ask your customers and see what response you get.
+That might be Twitter or Snapchat, but it can also be Yelp or Meetup.com, depending on your business type.
+Ask your customers and see what response you get.
 If you have hundreds of customers a week, this is probably not the best course of action.

 Factors that influence social media for small business